Desirable Rankings: Conclusion

 \section{Conclusion}

-We consider the problem of how to rank alternatives that are the outcome of a competitive process, such as rankings of colleges or academic journals.
+We consider the problem of ranking alternatives, such as medical programs, colleges, or academic journals.
 We introduce a new paradigm for constructing rankings that is based on the notion of desirability: alternatives that an agent desires (relative to what she receives) should be ranked higher.

-We introduce several axioms that formalize the notion of desirability, and build an algorithm, the Delayed Trading Cycles algorithm, that can be used to calculate desirable rankings.
-Further, we characterize the DTC ranking as the unique ranking desirable ranking.
+We introduce axioms that formalize the notion of desirability, and build an algorithm, the Iterated Removal of Underdemand Schools (IRUS), that can be used to calculate desirable rankings.
+Furthermore, we show that the desirable rankings as an output of the IRUS algorithm coincide with the true underlying rankings based on college qualities in the limit.

+We verify this theoretical convergence through simulations that demonstrate the robust performance of the IRUS algorithm across different market sizes.
+In our empirical application, we apply IRUS to rank Chilean medical programs from 2006 to 2009 using data only on rank-order lists and admissions outcomes.
+Despite the parsimonious data, our desirable rankings align remarkably well with contemporary program standings.
+We also show that desirable rankings outperform revealed preference rankings and Borda rankings as alternatives.